FIN 222 Corporate Finance Individual Major Assignment

 b.
 A separate spreadsheet with formula view is NOT required as you were required to

-18. Before you print, make sure your cell size is appropriate (so that it does not take up too much
+present the used formula on the numerical spreadsheet. - Before you print, make sure your cell size is appropriate (so that it does not take up too much

 space).
 To see how to change column width and row height, see